A Misreading That Reveals a Bigger Linguistic (and Cultural) Shift

 It's Anecdotal but...

-Nobody in the whole wide world thought identity meant "trans" thirty years ago.
+Nobody in the whole wide world thought identity meant trans thirty years ago.
 Look how far we've come.
 Not only were trans not a threat when I was in high school, the concept didn't even exist in our psyche.
 We certainly didn't have furry.
+An identity crisis didn't mean unsure about gender or sex or species .
+Imagine that!

 I never saw any trans being bullied because I never knew it was a thing.
 Sure SNL made fun of people that were confused about Pat's gender, Pat didn't seem to mind.
-Sure Hollywood thought black men pretending to be woman was funny but the men didn't think they were women.
+Sure Hollywood thought black men pretending to be women was funny, but the men didn't think they were women.
 Or a father pretending to be an old woman housekeeper to be with his kids after a divorce.
-I think the point was love will prevail or something not respect men that feel like old housekeepers.
-(Even if you catch them peeing standing up).
+(I think the point was "love will prevail" or something not "respect men that feel like old housekeepers"—Even if you catch them peeing standing up).
 Just didn't seem to be a big problem.

 It wasn't about calling out the fakes after them demanding we respect that they tell us they are fakes all the time.